Keikhosro Khoroush: Biography

 In 1973, he got a master's degree and was successful in taking great master degree of Iranian Calligraphy Association in 1977.
 Finally, he became one of the two great masters in Persian calligraphy since this time and has calligraphied up to 40 books since the 1960s.
-Based on statistics, his Divan-e-Hafez book has been one of the most important calligraphied books in Iran.

 Over more than 1000 of his paintings and several art works of his calligraphy (uncountable), are available in Iran and abroad (in the museums and personal collections), and sold in auctions like Tehran auction.

+He received a lifetime achievement award at the Calligraphy Museum of Iran in Tehran.

 Works

 He is a contemporary artist and has been artistically active in the past 60 years, Almost all his paintings are based on oil and watercolor.

-Painting

-In his paintings, Keikhsoro Khoroush draws Iranian landscapes and portraits of people.

-Calligraphy

-He is interested in creating a form of Persian calligraphy called chalipa, but there are many Persian calligraphy art works in other forms.